tunahanyasar/library-app-frontend/README.md

 3. **Borrow Book:**
    - On the "Borrow Book" page, select the book and user to borrow.
    - Manage borrowing and return operations.
+> **Note:** The data in this application is securely backed up.
+You can freely add, delete, or update any data as you wish.
+All changes can be reverted if needed, so feel free to make any modifications you like..

 ---